A structure theorem for homology 4-manifolds with $g_2\leq 5$: Preliminaries

-In particular, if there is some vertex $x \in \lk (w)$ such that $\lk (xw)$ is the $(d-2)$-dimensional sphere $S$, then we say $\D'$ is obtained from $\D$ by {\em central retriangulation} of $\st (xw)$ with center $u$ (or by stellar subdivision at the edge $xw$ with the vertex $u$, see \cite{Swartz2009} for more details) and renaming $w$ by $v$.
-Thus, the central retriangulation of the star of an edge (or the stellar subdivision at an edge) is a special case of an edge expansion. } \end{definition} Given two vertices $u$ and $v$ in a normal 4-pseudomanifold $K$ such that either $lk (u,K)$ or $lk( v,K)$ is a triangulated sphere, we say the pair $(u,v)$ satisfies the \textbf{link condition} if $uv$ is an edge in $K$ and $lk (u,K)\cap lk (v, K)=lk (uv, K)$ holds.
-In such cases, we can contract the edge $uv$.
-If $K'$ is the resulting complex, then $|K'|$ is PL-homeomorphic to $|K|$ (cf. \cite{BGS1}).
+In particular, if there is a vertex, say $x$, in $\lk w$ such that $\lk xw$ is the $(d-2)$-dimensional sphere $S$, then we say $\D'$ is obtained by a \textit{central retriangulation} of $\D$ along $\st xw$ with center $u$ (or by stellar subdivision at the edge $xw$ with the vertex $u$, see \cite{Swartz2009} for more details).
+Thus, the central retriangulation of a normal pseudomanifold along the star of an edge (or the stellar subdivision at an edge) is a special case of an edge expansion.

+\begin{definition} {\rm Let $u$ and $v$ be two vertices in a normal 4-pseudomanifold $K$, such that either $lk_{K} u$ or $lk_{K} v$ is a triangulated sphere.
+We say that the pair $(u, v)$ satisfies the \textit{link condition} if $uv$ is an edge in $K$, and $lk_{K} u\cap lk_{K} v=lk_{K} uv$ holds.} \end{definition}

+Consider a pair $(u, v)$ of vertices $u$ and $v$ in a normal 4-pseudomanifold $K$ that satisfies the link condition.
+We can contract the edge $uv$ in this case.
+If $K'$ is the resulting complex, then the geometric carriers of $K'$ and $K$ are PL-homeomorphic (cf. \cite{BGS1}).